-Radiographs/Diagnostic Imaging (Including Interpretation)

-Number of films required is dependent on the age of the client.
+Radiographs/Diagnostic Imaging (Including Interpretation) Number of films required is dependent on the age of the client.
 A minimum of eight films is required to be considered a full-mouth series.
 Adults and children who are 12 years of age and older require 12-20 films, as is appropriate.
 The panoramic radiographic image (D0330) with four bitewing radiographic images (D0274) may be considered equivalent to the complete or full-mouth series of radiographic images (D0210), and the submitted amount for either combination is equivalent to the maximum fee.
 D0210 Limited to one service every three years by the same provider.
 Will be denied when submitted on an emergency claim.
 A 2-20 D0220 Limited to one service per day by the same provider.
 A 1-20 D0230 The total cost of periapicals and other radiographs cannot exceed the payment for a complete intraoral series.
-A $1-20$ D0240 Limited to two services per day by the same provider.
+A 1-20 D0240 Limited to two services per day by the same provider.
 Periapical films taken at an occlusal angle must be submitted as periapical radiograph, procedure code D0230.
 May be submitted as an emergency service.
 A Birth-20 D0250 Limited to one service per day by the same provider.
 A 1-20, N, CCP D0270 Limited to one service per day by the same provider.
 A 1-20 D0272 Limited to one service per day by the same provider.
-Denied when submitted for the same DOS as D0210 by any provider.
-A $1-20$ D0273 Limited to one service per day by the same provider.
-Denied when submitted for the same DOS as D0210 by any provider.
-A $1-20$ ions, N=Narrative required, FMX=Full-mouth radiographs (nonpanoramic), 1 D(s).
-PPXR=Preoperative and postoperative radiographs required.
-PXR=Preoperative
+Denied when submitted for

-MTID=Missing tooth ID(s), PPXR=Preoperative and postoperative radiographs required, PXR=Preoperative radiographs required, PHO=preoperative and postoperative photographs required, PC=Periodontal charting required, PATH=Pathology report required and must be retained in the client's record, CCP=Comprehensive Care Program, NC=No charge to Medicaid and may not bill the client, and = Services payable to an FQHC for a client encounter
+A=Age range limitations, N=Narrative required, FMX=Full-mouth radiographs (nonpanoramic), MTID=Missing tooth ID(s), PPXR=Preoperative and postoperative radiographs required, PXR=Preoperative radiographs required, PHO=preoperative and postoperative photographs required, PC=Periodontal charting required, PATH=Pathology report required and must be retained in the client's record, CCP=Comprehensive Care Program, NC=No charge to Medicaid and may not bill the client, and = Services payable to an FQHC for a client encounter. client encounter the same DOS as D0210 by any provider.
+A 1-20 the same DOS as D0210 by any provider.
+A 1-20